chris-schmitz/app-launcher/Readme.md

 ![demo](readmeattachments/app-demo.gif)

 The App Launcher is a Mac OS app built with [Electron](http://electron.atom.io/) and [Vue.js](https://vuejs.org/).
 The app allows you to create groups of apps that can be launched by group name.
-[You can download the app here.]()
+[You can download the app here.](https://github.com/chris-schmitz/app-launcher/releases/tag/v0.3-beta).

 ## Creating Groups